Rosamund Pike: 1998–2013: Early roles and breakthrough

-In 2010, she appeared in the British film Made in Dagenham and in the Canadian film Barney's Version where she plays Miriam.
-That same year, she starred in a production of Hedda Gabler on UK tour.
+In 2010, she appeared in the British film Made in Dagenham and in the Canadian film Barney's Version in which she plays Miriam.
+That same year, she starred in a production of Hedda Gabler on a UK tour.
 Pike recorded voicework for a lead role in the film Jackboots on Whitehall (2010) and lent her voice to a series of James Bond audio books, narrating The Spy Who Loved Me.
-Also in 2010, Pike played the part of Pussy Galore in the BBC Radio 4 adaptation of Fleming's Goldfinger.
-In 2011, Pike played the part of Kate Sumner in the Bond spoof film Johnny English Reborn, playing a psychologist and English's love interest.
-The film is a sequel to the 2003 film Johnny English and was a box office success, taking over $160 million.
+Also in 2010, Pike voiced the character Pussy Galore in the BBC Radio 4 adaptation of Fleming's Goldfinger.
+In 2011, she played the character Kate Sumner in the Bond spoof film Johnny English Reborn, playing a psychologist and English's love interest.
+The film is a sequel to the 2003 film Johnny English.

 In 2012, she played the role of Queen Andromeda in the fantasy epic Wrath of the Titans.
 She replaced Alexa Davalos, who had played the role in Clash of the Titans and had dropped out due to a scheduling conflict.
 Taking the role in Wrath of the Titans meant she had to drop out of consideration for a role in Man of Steel.
 Although the film was not well received by critics, it grossed over $300 million and critics considered her performance to be one of the film's highlights.
-She starred as Helen Rodin, the female lead alongside Tom Cruise in the thriller Jack Reacher, an adaptation of the novel One Shot by author Lee Child.
+She starred as Helen Rodin, the female lead alongside Tom Cruise in the thriller Jack Reacher, an adaptation of the novel One Shot by Lee Child.
 The film opened to positive critical reception and grossed over $218 million.
+The following year she had a supporting role in The World's End (2013).